Red Hill Lutheran

 Jim taking a break during a Saturday work party to install a new wooden fort play structure in the back corner of the school playground.
 Steve recalls this event and also has a particular memory of Jim and others digging a massive hole to unearth a large palm tree from the inner walled play yard used by the youngest children.

-Jim attending one of the annual 8th grade Outdoor Ed camps near Frazier Park, CA., flashlight at the ready.
-He frequently chaperoned school dances, plays, and other programs held in the old Sunday Hall.
+Jim chaperoning one of the annual 8th grade Outdoor Ed camps at El Camino Pines, 11900 Frontier Rd, Frazier Park, flashlight at the ready.
+He likewise frequently chaperoned school dances, plays, and other programs held in the old Fellowship Hall.

 Jim was ever-ready with a corny “dad joke” or a funny face.